Frequently Asked Questions

 Back to the top

 TDEE is derived by multiplying your BMR by an Activity Multiplier which is based on how active you are.
-If you then set your TDEE equal to your Daily Calorie Limit, you would be maintaining your weight.
+If you then set your TDEE equal to your Daily Calorie Intake, you would be maintaining your weight.
 Adding or taking calories away from your TDEE will help allow you to lose or gain weight.

-Calculating your Daily Calorie Limit
+Calculating your Daily Calorie Intake

 Back to the top